aizkhaj/candlestickcharts.js/README.md

 myCanvas.width = 700;
 myCanvas.height = 350;

 // 3.
 Create an object with your specified options.
-Here's a sample object with the chart options: const msftDaily = {
+Here's a sample object with the chart options in use: const msftDaily = {
   canvas: myCanvas,
   padding: 10,